siddhu1716/PreCog_Submission/README.md

 ```bash
   pip3 install -r requirements.txt
 ```
+Keep going into different task folders and run the ipynb notebooks

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first